BOOKS BY ALICE A. BAILEY

 In this connection, there are three points to which I would like to call your attention.

 Earlier—many years earlier—I stated in A Treatise on White Magic that I was an initiate of a certain standing but that my anonymity would be preserved.
 Years later owing to this mistake of

-*These instructions are now available
+*These instructions are now

-will be published shortly.—Foster Bailey.
+this book will be published shortly.—Foster Bailey.